mtlynch/picoshare/docs/deployment/fly.io.md

 ## Create a persistent volume (optional)

 You can add a persistent volume to store PicoShare's data across server deploys.

-Note that you'll need either a persistent volume or Litestream replication (below) to prevent PicoShare from losing all data on every server redeploy.
+**Note**: You'll need either a persistent volume or Litestream replication ([below](#set-your-litestream-environment-variables-optional)) to prevent PicoShare from losing all data on every server redeploy.

 ```bash
 VOLUME_NAME="pico_data"